rust-lang/rfcs/text/0000-assoc-default-groups.md

 Items inside a group may assume the definitions inside the group.
 Items outside of that group may not assume the definitions inside of it.

+The parser will accept items inside `default { .. }` without a body.
+However, such an item will later be rejected during type checking.

 #### Nesting